A Somewhat Random Walk Through Nuclear and Particle Physics: Modeling the Nucleus

 A less crude approach is to use a shell model, where each nucleon experiences an effective potential due to all of the others.
 This effective interaction can be included in the Hamiltonian, from which one can find the allowed energy levels, which form shells that are filled up by the nucleons.
 The details of the model can then be appropriately tweaked to reproduce the experimental data.

-In the traditional potential approach, one deduces the potential between two nucleons from phase shift analysis of scattering data, which looks something like the plot to the right.
+In the traditional potential approach, one deduces the potential between two nucleons from phase shift analysis of scattering data, which looks something like Fig. \ref{eff-pot-fig}.
 The potential is repulsive at short ranges, attractive and intermediate distances, and has a tail well described by single pion exchange.

 However, this potential model is only valid for low energy scattering, since at higher energies mesons can be produced and scattering can otherwise be inelastic.
 There are several further challenges in using this approach to model many-body systems such as nuclei.
 In many cases, a simple two-body potential is insufficient.
 A more accurate calculation requires three- or four-body potentials.
 Unfortunately, there is no superposition principle for many-body potentials, and a three-body potential generally cannot be decomposed as